Turnpike theory: Applications

 The theorem has many applications in optimal control and in a general equilibrium context.
 In general equilibrium, the variation which involves infinite capital accumulation paths can be applied.
 In a system with many infinitely lived agents with the same (small) discount rates on the future, regardless of initial endowments, the equilibrium allocations of all agents converge.

+Although studies on the turnpike theorem are mostly theoretical, Jinkichi Tsukui's work is a notable exception.
+He empirically implemented the theorem using actual input-output data for Japan, and the resulting model was used for planning purposes by the Japanese government.